Cricket: Former India pacer Aavishkar Salvi appointed head coach of Puducherry

 Former India pacer Aavishkar Salvi has been appointed head coach of the Puducherry senior team for the upcoming domestic season, PTI reported.

 A Cricket Association of Pondicherry official also confirmed that former Mumbai first-class cricketer Onkar Khanvilkar will be the assistant coach and former Rajasthan keeper Dishant Yagnik will take over the role of fielding coach.
+During his playing days, Salvi drew attention for his bowling action, which bore a striking similarity to Australia great Glenn McGrath.
+The Mumbai bowler played in four One-day Internationals.

-The 38-year old Salvi replaces former Karnataka batsman J Arun Kumar as the Pondicherry head coach.
+The 38-year old replaces former Karnataka batsman J Arun Kumar as the Pondicherry head coach.
 All the appointments are for one season.
 The CAP official said they had opted for Salvi as he had done a good job during Pondicherry’s first season.

 “Salvi had done a good job when he coached Pondicherry during first season.
 So, we have gone back to him.
 He is a nice guy and knows the players well,” he told PTI.